MULTIBINIT/MULTIBINIT.github.io/content/_index.md

 title: "Welcome"
 ---

-# Welcome to Our Documentation
+# Welcome to MULTIBINIT

-This is the official documentation for our project.
-Here you'll find guides, tutorials, and reference materials to help you get started and make the most of our tools and services.
+**NOTE**: This website is under construction.
+Please check back later for more information.

+MULTIBINIT is a platform for automatic construction of second-principle models and large-scale simulations of materials.
+It make use of results of first-principles calculations, and build effective models which demands much less computational resources while preserving the accuracy of it.

+This website provides resources for users to learn how to use MULTIBINIT, and examples of applications.